Higinio Morínigo

+Higinio Nicolás Morínigo Martínez (11 January 1897 – 27 January 1983) was a Paraguayan military officer and politician who served as the 35th president of Paraguay from 1940 to 1948, ruling as a military dictator.

-Higinio Nicolás Morínigo Martínez (January 11, 1897 – January 27, 1983) was a military officer, politician and Paraguayan dictator.
-He participated in the Chaco War (1932–1935) as a prominent officer of the Paraguayan Army.
-After the war he was appointed Chief of the Cabinet of the Ministry of War and Navy during the presidency of Félix Paiva.
-He was Minister of the Interior between January and August 1939, then appointed Minister of War and Navy and promoted to brigadier general in May 1940 during the government of José Félix Estigarribia.
-When the latter died in a plane crash a few months later.
-Morínigo became President of Paraguay, a position he would hold until 1948.
+Born to a mestizo family, Morínigo pursued a military career, serving as a prominent officer of the Paraguayan Army during the Chaco War.
+After the war he served in the cabinet of liberal President Félix Paiva.
+In May 1940, Morínigo was appointed Minister of War by President José Félix Estigarribia.
+After Estigarribia's death on 7 September, Morínigo succeeded him as acting president.

+Due to the new constitution enacted by Estigarribia shortly before his death, which gave immense power to the president, Morínigo was able to establish a military dictatorship.
+In 1943, after three years serving as acting president, Morínigo was elected to a full term, having run unopposed as all political parties were banned.

+He was overthrown and was forced to resign in 1948 due to suspicions that he wanted to perpetuate himself in power, despite Juan Natalicio González being chosen as his successor, he was replaced by then President of the Supreme Court of Justice Juan Manuel Frutos as Provisional President.

 Early life and military career

-Morínigo was born in 1897 in Paraguarí, Paraguay, to a merchant family of mixed European and Guarani descent.
-He was fluent in the Spanish and Guaraní languages.
-Little else is known of his early life.
+Higinio Nicolás Morínigo Martínez was born on 11 January 1897 in Paraguarí, Paraguarí Department, to a mestizo family of merchants.
+He grew up speaking both Spanish and Guarani.

 He attended military college and entered the Paraguayan Army in 1922.
 He participated in the Chaco War and was appointed the Army's Chief of Staff in 1936.
 Morínigo gained fame in Paraguay during the February Revolution of 1936 by heading an expedition to the site of the Battle of Cerro Corá to retrieve the remains of Francisco Solano López.
 President José Félix Estigarribia, himself a Chaco War hero and supporter of the Liberal Party, promoted Morínigo to general and appointed him as Minister of War on May 2, 1940.

 After Estigarribia's unexpected death in an airplane crash on September 7, Morínigo was chosen by the army and Liberal ministers as interim President for the two-month period leading to new Presidential elections.